Johneriksson88/quiz-app/README.md

 ### Unfixed Bugs

-At the moment there are no known bugs on the app.
+At the moment there are no known bugs in the application.

 ## Deployment